julianeon/julianeon/product_support.md

 Being proactive is also important.
 This might mean creating guides or FAQs that customers can use to solve common issues on their own.
 It might also mean [writing scripts](https://gist.github.com/julianeon?direction=desc&sort=created) to demonstrate how to do something.

 In short, my job in support goes beyond fixing things.
-It's about being a friendly, understanding helper who makes the customer experience a smooth and pleasant one.
+It's about being a friendly, understanding helper who transforms the customer experience into a smooth and pleasant one.

 ## Support Protocols